What is The Sentinel?

 Why is this newsletter free?

-I ask only for your valuable time and attention.
-I will strive to make this newsletter interesting and worth your time.
+Honestly, I am seeking the most valuable things: your time and attention.
+My goal is to keep this newsletter interesting and worth your time.

 As a first-generation college-goer, whose life was transformed by the kindness of strangers, I am a big believer in the aspirations of individuals.
-This email newsletter is for you.
-I hope you find it useful in ways, small and big.
+This email newsletter is for that aspiring individual in you.

-If you like what you read, help me get there by subscribing.
-It’s free.
+If you like what you read, please subscribe.
+It’s free (i.e., zero dollars).

-Also, help spread the word by sharing the news!
+Also, please spread the word by sharing the newsletter with your friends!

 The company that provides the tech for this newsletter.
 Visit Substack.com.